d-kold/d-kold.github.io/content/_index.md

 I like to read up on software, products and management.
 You can find my current reading list here.

-You can reach out to me through my social media profiles or write to <a href = "mailto: kulkarnidevendra21@gmail.com">me</a>
+You can reach out to me through my social media profiles or <a href = "mailto: kulkarnidevendra21@gmail.com">write to me</a>
  to discuss ideas, collaborate or to just ketchup.

 Fin <br>Dev